42tm/vigenere/README.md

 # vigenere
-Encode/Decode String with Key using Vigenère cipher
+Encrypt/Decrypt string with key using Vigenère cipher

 ## Usage
 Using **vigenere** is really simple.
 Below is how program read parameters: